3. Exemptions on capital gains

 The detailed commentary on this exemption for the transfer of assets by taxpayers over 65 years of age with reinvestment of the amount obtained in annuities is contained in Chapter 11.

-Regulations: See the thirty-fourth Additional Provision of this Personal Income Tax Law in its wording in force as of December 31, 2012.
+Regulations: See the thirty-fourth Additional Provision of the Personal Income Tax Law , in its wording in force as of December 31, 2012.

 The capital gain that is revealed on the occasion of the transfer of shares or participations acquired by the taxpayer in new or recently created companies between July 11, 2011 and September 29, 2013 is exempt, provided that they have remained in its assets for a period of more than three years (counted from date to date) from its acquisition, and the requirements and conditions established in the thirty-fourth Additional Provision of the Personal Income Tax Law are met. its wording in force as of December 31, 2012.

-The aid granted in cases of death and disability caused directly by the storm “Filomena” is exempt, in accordance with the provisions of Royal Decree-Law 10/2021, of May 18 ( BOE of 19), as well as the aid granted for personal injuries caused directly by the volcanic eruptions on the island of La Palma in accordance with the provisions of Royal Decree-Law 20/2021, of October 5, by which adopt urgent support measures to repair the damage caused by the volcanic eruptions and for the economic and social reconstruction of the island of La Palma ( BOE of 6).
+The aid granted in cases of death and disability caused directly by the storm “Filomena” is exempt, in accordance with the provisions of Royal Decree-Law 10/2021, of May 18 ( BOE of May 19), as well as the aid granted for personal injuries caused directly by the volcanic eruptions on the island of La Palma in accordance with the provisions of Royal Decree-Law 20/2021, of October 5, by the that urgent support measures are adopted to repair the damage caused by the volcanic eruptions and for the economic and social reconstruction of the island of La Palma ( BOE of October 6).

 Also exempt, under identical terms, are, among others, exceptional aid for personal injuries suffered by people affected by:

-The storms of rain, wind, snowfall, hail and coastal phenomena that occurred in the months of November and December 2016 and in 2017 to which Royal Decree-Law 2/2017, of January 27, by which They adopt urgent measures to alleviate the damage caused by the recent storms ( BOE of the 28th).
-See also Royal Decrees 265/2017, of March 17, and 1387/2018, of November 19, which expands the scope of application of Royal Decree-Law 2/2017.
+The storms of rain, wind, snowfall, hail and coastal phenomena that occurred in the months of November and December 2016 and in 2017 to which Royal Decree-Law 2/2017, of January 27, by which adopt urgent measures to alleviate the damage caused by the latest storms ( BOE of January 28).
+See also Royal Decrees 265/2017, of March 17 and 1387/2018, of November 19 ( BOE of November 20), which expands the scope of application of the Royal Decree-Law 2/2017.

-Storms of torrential rain, snow, hail and wind, floods, overflowing rivers and torrents, hail, coastal phenomena and tornadoes, as well as forest fires or other catastrophic events that occurred from January 2018 to September 20 and others. situations to which Royal Decree-Law 2/2019, of January 25, which adopts urgent measures to alleviate damage caused by storms and other catastrophic situations (BOE of 26) and the Royal Decree-Law, apply.
-11/2019, of September 20, by which urgent measures are adopted to alleviate the damage caused by storms and other catastrophic situations ( BOE of the 21st).
+Storms of torrential rain, snow, hail and wind, floods, overflowing rivers and torrents, hail, coastal phenomena and tornadoes, as well as forest fires or other catastrophic events that occurred from January 2018 to September 20 and others. situations to which Royal Decree-Law 2/2019, of January 25, which adopts urgent measures to alleviate damage caused by storms and other catastrophic situations (BOE of January 26) and the Royal Decree, apply. -Law 11/2019, of September 20, which adopts urgent measures to alleviate damage caused by storms and other catastrophic situations ( BOE of September 21).

 Public aid intended to repair the destruction, due to fire, flood, subsidence, volcanic eruption or other natural causes, of heritage elements will not be included in the personal income tax tax base.

-In this regard, take into account the aid intended to alleviate personal injuries, housing, industrial, commercial and service establishments, to local corporations, and to natural or legal persons, provided for in Royal Decree-Law 20/2021, of October 5 , by which urgent support measures are adopted to repair the damage caused by volcanic eruptions and for the economic and social reconstruction of the island of La Palma.
+In this regard, take into account the aid intended to alleviate personal injuries, housing, industrial, commercial and service establishments, to local corporations, and to natural or legal persons, provided for in Royal Decree-Law 20/2021, of October 5 , by which urgent support measures are adopted for the repair of damage caused by volcanic eruptions and for the economic and social reconstruction of the island of La Palma ( BOE of October 6 ).

-• Aid to offset costs in buildings affected by the release of the digital dividend
+Aid to offset costs in buildings affected by the release of the first digital dividend

 Regulations: Additional Provision 5.4 Law Personal Income Tax